etsrohan/ImageViewer-OpenGL/readme.md

 At 11 pm  I was able to load and display the image onto a window in OpenGL.
 It's upside down and has a green bar at the top but otherwise its THERE!
 These are easy fixes.
 Things to do: fix the yuv420 image and start working on the yuv422 image.
 Things I do not know: How to unpack the yuv422 image.

+Wednesday 11/08/2021:
+At 10 am I was able to get rid of the green bar at the bottom.
+I couldn't find anything all night last night but then this morning I read that images are binary files... then it clicked, I was using fopen(filename, "r"), so I changed it to fopen(filename, "rb")